 top of page

-As believers grow in their passion for Jesus Christ and God's glory, and a love for lost people, by the enablement of the Spirit, they will desire to evangelize the lost and live godly lives.
-Thus, by God's grace, the pastor must inspire this passion among the congregation through prayer, teaching, exhorting, and modeling so that believers and ministries become evangelistically oriented and ultimately, Christ-imitating for the glory of God.
+As believers grow in their passion for Jesus Christ and God's glory and a love for lost people, by the enablement of the Spirit, they will desire to evangelize the lost and live godly lives.
+Thus, by God's grace, the pastor must inspire this passion among the congregation through prayer, teaching, exhorting, and modeling so that believers and ministries become evangelistically oriented and, ultimately, Christ-imitating for the glory of God.
+The following are some ways pastors can place evangelism and missions at the forefront of the church.
+This list is not meant to be exhaustive:

 Pray